Eligibility requirements for registration under Regulation 6-4, Legacy CA Student Registration

 - Does not meet the requirements of any other category of student registration as set out in Section 5.

-If you are an individual who meets all the above eligibility requirements, the following steps outline the process of becoming a CPA.
+If you are an individual who meets all the above eligibility requirements, the following steps outline the process of becoming a CPA, CA.

 - Obtain paid employment at an Approved Training Office.

-- Register as a Student by submitting the following by submitting the following:
+- Register as a Legacy CA Student by submitting the following by submitting the following:

-- Complete either prior to or while registered in good standing as a student, 51 credit hours in specific courses.
+- Complete either prior to or while registered in good standing as a Legacy CA Student, 51 credit hours in specific courses.

 - Complete the Staff Training Program within the first sixteen months of the Practical Experience Requirement.